orionwc/Image2Sand/README.md

 ## Known bugs:
 * Some of the pattern sequences rotate by a seemingly random but small amount each repetition.
-* Sometimes the lines cross the image unexpectedlt
+* Sometimes the lines cross the image unexpectedly
 * Sometimes the compiler will compile successfully, but it will not draw -- this happens when the number of points is very large
 * If the first and last points are the same, it will return to the center before restarting the pattern